stinsan/CS-4413-Algorithm-Analysis/Book Notes/Chapter 22.md

 This procedure runs in time linear in the number of vertices in the path printed, since each recursive call is for a path one vertex shorter.

+## 22.3 | Depth-first Search
+The strategy followed by depth-first search is to search “deeper” in the graph whenever possible.
+Depth-first search explores edges out of the most recently discovered vertex _v_ that still has unexplored edges leaving it.
+Once all of _v_ ’s edges have been explored, the search “backtracks” to explore edges leaving the vertex from which _v_ was discovered.
+This process continues until we have discovered all the vertices that are reachable from the original source vertex.
+If any undiscovered vertices remain, then depth-first search selects one of them as a new source, and it repeats the search from that source.
+The algorithm repeats this entire process until it has discovered every vertex.

+Unlike breadth-first search,
+whose predecessor subgraph forms a tree, the predecessor subgraph produced by a depth-first search may be composed of several trees, because the search may repeat from multiple sources.
+Therefore, we define the **predecessor subgraph** of a depth-first search slightly differently from that of a breadth-first search: we let _G<sub>π</sub>_ = (_V, E<sub>π</sub>_ ), where E<sub>π</sub> = {(_v.π , v_) : _v_ ∈ _V_ and _v.π_ ≠ _NIL_}

+Depth-first search colors vertices during the search to indicate their state.
+Each vertex is initially white, is grayed when it is discovered in the search, and is blackened when it is finished, that is, when its adjacency list has been examined completely.

+Depth-first search also **timestamps** each vertex.
+Each vertex _v_ has two timestamps: the first timestamp _v.d_ records when _v_ is first discovered (and grayed), and the second timestamp _v.f_ records when the search finishes examining _v_ ’s adjacency list (and blackens _v_).

+The following pseudocode is the basic depth-first-search algorithm.
+The variable _time_ is a global variable that we use for timestamping.